Do you ever get that feeling, when going into a store, of being overwhelmed by the choices?

 There are also global and issue permissions, so you can really get into the details of how a person can access your project.

-While Jira offers a bit more as far as individual team member permissions go, Asana still snags the point in this round thanks to its more robust free plan offering.
+While Jira offers a bit more as far as individual team member permissions go, Asana offers an infinitely better deal to free users.

 Asana has over 200 integrations, allowing you plenty of choices for third-party apps you want to connect to.
 Outlook, Teams, Figma, Instagantt, and many more are available.